CDPHE/terra_data_table_for_nanopore/README.md

 ``conda env create -f environment.yml``

+3. If the environment already exists then to update the environment ``conda env update -f environment.yml``

 3. Check that the environment exists.
 The name of the enivornment should be `terra_seq_prep`

 ``conda env list``